 The Eastern Conference has also seen several potential surprise value teams emerge that may not get the public love or full court “press” but certainly have proven to have the ability to go deep into the post season.
 Such teams as the Atlanta Hawks, Orlando Magic, Indiana Pacers, andPhiladelphia76ers are all making noise as potential contenders that were off the radar to start the year.

 And then there is “The Over The Hill Gang” in Bostonas the Celtics are starting to get it together after a dreadful start.
 Bostonwon 9 out of 12 games from January 22 through February 10 to eclipse the .500 mark and get back in the post season race.
-The Celtics were 14-12 and built on a foundation of the NBA’s top ranked defense.
+The Celtics were 14-12 and built on a foundation of the NBA’s best ranking defense.

 Philadelphia was the surprise of the Atlantic Division that Bostonwas supposed to dominate.
 The 76ers were also built on defense as they ranked 2nd only toBoston in team defense.
 The Sixers are the ultimate team game type that is greater than the total sum of their parts as their leading scorer, Louis Williams, was averaging just 15.6 points per game.